• Skip to primary navigation

 How do the calculations of the Institutional Shuumi Land Tax work?

-For institutions paying Shuumi, the Tax calculations are informed by two main factors: an institution’s primary economic model, whether it’s a for profit or nonprofit, and the size of your annual budget or profit.
+For institutions paying Shuumi, the Tax calculations are informed by two main factors: an institution’s primary economic model, whether it’s a for profit or nonprofit, and the size of your annual budget or revenue.

 For nonprofits, both local and national (with offices or operations on Lisjan Ohlone land), here is the breakdown of how the tax is calculated: